acsone/acsone-odoo-project-template/README.md

 This is a [copier](pypi.org/project/copier/) template for use in ACSONE Odoo projects.

+The aim of this template is to organize an Odoo project as a regular Python project, using modern Python standards and good practices.

 ⚠️ This project is meant for ACSONE internal use.
 Things may change without notice. ⚠️

 ## How to use this template